Sustainability Peer Educator

 The Sustainability Office supports the university to develop and implement sustainability plans and policies; leads campus-wide signature sustainability projects towards SFU’s sustainability goals; and provides best practice services to scale student, faculty and staff sustainability initiatives across the institution.

-For position details and how to register:
+For Position Details and how to apply:

 - Go to myinvolvement.sfu.ca and click on "Student"

 - Log in with your computing ID and password